pastina

 Health Benefits

-• Can be part of a balanced diet, offering a comforting and familiar food option.
+• Can be part of a balanced diet for children and adults.

-• Easier to digest compared to larger pasta shapes, making it suitable for those with sensitive stomachs or children.
+• Easier to digest compared to larger pasta shapes, especially for those with sensitive stomachs.

 Storage Tips

-Pastina should be stored in an airtight container in a cool, dry place, away from direct sunlight.
-A pantry or cupboard is generally ideal.
-Properly stored, pastina can last for up to two years after the "best by" date without significant loss of quality.
-Check for signs of moisture or pests before use; discard if either is present.
+Pastina should be stored in an airtight container in a cool, dry place away from direct sunlight.
+A pantry or cupboard is ideal.
+Properly stored, it can last for 1-2 years past the printed date on the package.
+Ensure the container is sealed tightly to prevent moisture absorption and pest infestation.

 Background Squiggy